flyingrhinonz/nccm/README.md

 `nccm_config_logpath`
 If you want nccm to save a copy of ssh terminal output using `tee` - set this to the logfile path.
+By default this is set to:  `false`  meaning no logging.
 If this dir is missing, nccm will log an error and exit - either fix the logging or disable it.
 The reasoning is that you have logging on for a reason (either checking it later